Migrating Virtual Machines to Akamai Cloud With Packer

 restore_files "$BUNDLE_DIR/configs/environment" "/etc/environment" "Environment file"

-restore_files "$BUNDLE_DIR/configs/system/." "/etc/systemd/system" "Systemd services"
+restore_files "$BUNDLE_DIR/configs/systemd" "/etc/systemd/system" "Systemd service files"

 fi